Heated Floor Cost Range

 Electric radiant floor heating is achieved mostly through the use of mats in sizes from about 9 square feet (3×3) to 100 square feet (10×10).
 The wiring in each mat is easily connected to other mats to create the heating zone.
 When fully installed, the wiring in the mat closest to the electrical panel is wired to its own circuit or circuits, depending on the size and electric capacity of the system.

-The overall price to install radiant heating varies on type, size and other cost factors discussed below.
+The overall cost to install heated floors varies on type, size and other cost factors discussed below.

-How much does radiant floor heat cost?
+How much does radiant floor heating cost?
 Estimates for this indoor home improvement project are based on these factors.

 Who Installs the Radiant Floor Heating- The materials to install radiant floor heating are relatively inexpensive for how much comfort they bring to your home.
 However, the labor is expensive.
 If you decide to install the radiant floor heating system then you will up to $12 per square foot with an average of about $8/foot.